 The NDIS is a Commonwealth Government scheme to support Australians under 65 who have permanent and significant disability.
 The scheme is run by the National Disability Insurance Agency (NDIA).
-Services for people over the age of 65 are delivered through My Aged Care.
+SServices for people aged 65 and over are delivered through My Aged Care.

 To find out how to access the NDIS, go to Accessing the NDIS, or visit your nearest NDIS office.
 You can find out more about how the scheme works by reading An introduction to disability services and the NDIS.

 Sources of help for the NDIS

 Learn more here about the development and quality assurance of healthdirect content.